Effects of Functional and Mental Fatigues on Landing Kinematics of Athletes With Chronic Ankle Instability

 Abstract

-Background and Aims: Ankle sprains of moderate to severe intensity can lead to chronic ankle instability and adversely affect landing kinematics.
+Background and Aims Ankle sprains of moderate to severe intensity can lead to chronic ankle instability and adversely affect landing kinematics.
 Both functional and mental fatigue are key factors contributing to these alterations.
 The present study aimed to compare the effects of functional and mental fatigue on single-leg landing kinematics in athletes with chronic ankle instability and healthy individuals.

-Conclusion: The results of this study indicated that both functional and mental fatigue affect knee and hip joint kinematics in individuals with chronic ankle instability, particularly by increasing knee valgus and decreasing knee flexion.
+Conclusion Both functional and mental fatigue affect knee and hip joint kinematics in individuals with chronic ankle instability, particularly by increasing knee valgus and decreasing knee flexion.
 Functional fatigue had a greater adverse effect, causing more considerable changes in joint alignment.
 These findings highlight the importance of considering the role of different types of fatigue in lower limb injury prevention strategies.

 Keywords